Vegetarian Black Eyed Peas Recipe (Hoppin’ John)

 - Spices: You’ll need smoked paprika (or liquid smoke), regular paprika, dried thyme, crushed red pepper flakes (or hot sauce or cayenne pepper), and black pepper for this black eyed pea recipe.
 If you don’t have this particular mix of spices, cajun seasoning would also work.
 Feel free to add a bay leaf for more flavor.

-- Canned black-eyed peas: Because you can’t make Hoppin Johns without this key ingredient!
-I like to use canned beans to save on time, but you can use dried beans as well.
-Just be sure to soak peas if you’re using them dry before cooking them.
-If you don’t have black eyed peas, black beans or pinto beans would both work in this recipe.
+- Canned Black-Eyed Peas: Because you can’t make Hoppin Johns without this key ingredient!
+Using canned beans helps you save on prep time, because you don’t have to soak them before the way you would with dried beans.
+But you can use dried beans for this vegan black eyed peas recipe – just be sure to soak the black eyed beans if you’re using them dry before cooking them.
+If you don’t have black eyed beans, black beans or pinto beans would both work in this recipe.

 - Toppings: Diced tomato and green onions add brightness and crunch to finish this black eyed pea stew.